Q. How do I know if Chiropractic care is for me?

 A. If you have a spine and a nervous system, you are an excellent candidate for Chiropractic Care!
 Chiropractic care is about releasing subluxation so that your brain and body can communicate better and so that the innate intelligence of your body can flow freely.
 Common side effects of getting adjusted are less pain, more energy, better sleep, and better mental focus.

-A. The first visit is a 45-minute appointment that involves a consultation and a thorough Chiropractic examination with a customized care plan based on your specific goals and challenges.
-You may or may not receive your first adjustment on the first visit, as each person’s process and care plan is unique to their situation.
+A. The first visit is a 45-minute appointment that involves a consultation and a thorough Chiropractic examination as well as a first adjustment (unless we need imaging or other referrals first).
+On your second visit I will give you a welcome packet with a report that includes a customized care plan based on your specific goals and challenges.

 Q. Is Chiropractic safe?

 A. Yes, Chiropractic care is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of neuromusculoskeletal complaints.
 In the grand scheme of things, when we have pain and symptoms we have multiple options, and we are positive that Chiropractic care is far safer than NSAID (ibuprofen/Advil, etc) or pharmaceutical use which only address symptoms.
 In our office, we look at the root cause of your issues and our goal is to help figure out what is blocking your body from being at its healthiest and most vibrant expression.
 First and foremost, we adjust the spine to ensure that your nervous system is at its best function because we know that 100% of our nerves carry function to our body (while only 20% carry feeling).
 We also assess your posture and movement patterns and dig deep with you to figure out out what habits need to shift in your life to be able to achieve your health goals.
 We talk about all of those things on your first visit.
 We want to empower you to be involved in your health, and we want to get excited about it with you.
 The days of passive healthcare are over!

 Q. What can I expect after my first adjustment?